Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Abstract

 \section{Abstract}

-Non-projective measurements are resourceful in several information-processing protocols.
-In this work, we propose an operational task involving space-like separated parties to detect measurements that are neither projective nor a classical post-processing of data obtained from a projective measurement.
-In the case of qubits, we consider a bipartite scenario and different sets of target correlations.
-While some correlations in each of these sets can be obtained by performing non-projective measurements on some shared two-qubit state it is impossible to simulate correlation in any of them using {\it projective simulable} measurements on bipartite qubit states or equivalently one bit of shared randomness.
-While considering certain sets of target correlations we show that the detection of qubit non-projective measurement is robust under {\it arbitrary depolarising noise} (except in the limiting case).
-For qutrits, while considering a similar task we show that some correlations obtained from local non-projective measurements are impossible to be obtained while performing the same qutrit {\it projective simulable} measurements by both parties.
-We provide numerical evidence of its robustness under {\it arbitrary depolarising noise}.
+Non-projective measurements play a crucial role in various information-processing protocols.
+In this work, we propose an operational task to identify measurements that are neither projective nor classical post-processing of data obtained from projective measurements.
+Our setup involves space-like separated parties with access to a shared state with bounded local dimensions.
+Specifically, in the case of qubits, we focus on a bipartite scenario with different sets of target correlations.
+While some of these correlations can be obtained through non-projective measurements on a shared two-qubit state, it is impossible to generate these correlations using {\it projective simulable} measurements on bipartite qubit states, or equivalently, by using one bit of shared randomness and local post-processing.
+For certain target correlations, we show that detecting qubit non-projective measurements is robust under {\it arbitrary} depolarising noise, except in the limiting case.
+We extend this task for qutrits and demonstrate that some correlations achievable via local non-projective measurements cannot be reproduced by both parties performing the same qutrit {\it projective simulable} measurements on their pre-shared state.
+We provide numerical evidence for the robustness of this scheme under {\it arbitrary} depolarising noise.
 For a more generic consideration (bipartite and tripartite scenario), we provide numerical evidence for a projective-simulable bound on the reward function for our task.
 We also show a violation of this bound by using qutrit POVMs.
 From a foundational perspective, we extend the notion of non-projective measurements to general probabilistic theories (GPTs) and use a randomness-free test to demonstrate that a class of GPTs, called {\it square-bits or box-world} are unphysical.